roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Ingress management/Advanced Ingress configurations.md

     spec:
       tls:
       - hosts:
-        -your_domain_name# Replace the value with your domain name.
+        -your_domain_name # Replace the value with your domain name.
         secretName: ingress-tls
       rules:
-      -Host: your_domain_name# Replace the value with your domain name.
+      -Host: your_domain_name # Replace the value with your domain name.
         http:
           paths:
           - path: /
             backend:
-              serviceName: your_service_name# Replace the value with the Service name.
+              serviceName: your_service_name # Replace the value with the Service name.
-              servicePort: your_service_port# Replace the value with the Service name.
+              servicePort: your_service_port # Replace the value with the Service port.
     EOF
     ```

-    **Note:** The domain name that you specify to replace your\_domain\_name in the template must meet the following conditions:
+    **Note:** The domain name that you use to replace your\_domain\_name in the template must meet the following conditions:

     -   The domain name cannot exceed 64 characters in length.
     -   The domain name cannot be a wildcard domain name.
     -   The domain name is accessible from the Internet over HTTP.
-6. Run the following command to view the certificate:
+6. Run the following command to query the certificate:

     ```
     kubectl get cert